mkang32/feature-selection/feature_selection_summary.md

   * Repeat the first step for other features
   * Compare the performance drop of different features and select the ones with performance drop above threshold (this indicates importance of the feature)

+## Recursive feature elimination

+* Process
+  * Build a model and falculate feature importance (model 1)
+  * Remove the least important feature
+  * Rebuild a model (model 2)
+  * Reevaluate the performance
+  * If drop in performance (model 1 - model 2) is bigger than the threshold, it is an important feature, so keep it.
+If not, remove the feature.